 Drinking some tasty Costa Rica coffee is a must-do while visiting the country.
-If you would like to take your coffee enjoyment one step further, we suggest participating in a coffee plantation tour.
+If you would like to take your coffee enjoyment one step further, we suggest participating in a coffee farm tour.

 These tours typically walk you through the entire production process from planting to exporting.
 Most tours are great for people of all ages.
 Plus, they include tons of free coffee to drink.